 He said he poses this question to allow students to incorporate their perspectives, views, lived experiences, knowledge of history and political values into a conversation about the complexities of democracy.

 Caivano hosted a discussion titled “American Democracy or Hypocrisy?
 Developing New Strategies to Enact Real Change” on Nov.
-5 in the Business Innovation Building to discuss the complexities of democracy and inform students and other individuals in the United States about what they can do to address contradictions to American democracy.
+5 in the Business Innovation Building to provoke conversation and inform students and other individuals in the United States about what they can do to address contradictions to American democracy.

-Political science professor Nandini Deo, who gave a talk on Youth Engagement after the event, said she attended Caivano’s discussion because she was curious to hear what he was going to say about democracy and hypocrisy.
-She said her initial thoughts were that we live in a democracy and she was surprised by the statistic he opened his presentation with.
+Lehigh political science professor Nandini Deo, who gave a talk on Youth Engagement after the event, said she attended Caivano’s discussion because she was curious about the presentation.
+She was surprised by the statistic he opened his presentation with and said her initial thoughts were that we live in a democracy.

 Deo said she now agrees with Caivano that hypocrisy is ingrained in American politics.